 - Continuing Medical Eduction: The Continuing Medical Education (CME) Committee is responsible for reviewing educational content for the Academy’s live and enduring activities to ensure they are clinically sound and meeting ACCME and AMA standards.
 The committee is responsible for reviewing Academy policies regarding the development of educational content to ensure they are up-to-date and meet ACCME requirements.
 The committee develops a comprehensive year-end CME evaluation report to ensure the Academy’s educational activities are meeting quality standards and adhering to its mission.

-- Corporate Relations: The Corporate Relations Committee (CRC) reviews the Academy’s overall relationships with industry.
-The CRC reviews and recommends new or updated policies to protect AAPM&R and its members.
+- Corporate Relations: The Corporate Relations Committee (CRC) reviews AAPM&R’s overall relationships with industry.
+The CRC reviews and recommends new or updated policies to protect us and our members.
 Corporate Support accounts for approximately 25-30% of AAPM&R’s revenue per year.
-The CRC reviews existing support options and helps define new opportunities and industry prospects for support in order to protect and grow the revenue.
+The CRC reviews existing support options and helps define new opportunities and industry prospects for support, to protect and grow the revenue.

 - Diversity & Inclusion: The Diversity & Inclusion Committee is charged with developing, implementing, integrating, and supporting strategies and activities to achieve priority goals related to diversity and inclusion and to creating an equitable and welcoming environment.